amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

     and would welcome a chance to work with anyone who wishes to explore this themselves.

-> _Forking and Merging_
->
-> One obstacle to wider uptake of shared curriculum is that
-> the formats most used in teaching,
-> such as PowerPoint,
-> do not play nicely with version control.
-> Instructors frequently fork (i.e., copy and modify) one another's slide decks,
-> but merging (i.e., reconciling changes back into the original) is rare.
-> Even when instructors use pure-text formats like LaTeX and HTML for slides,
-> merging frequently doesn't occur because
-> it isn't part of educational culture.

 ## Instructor Training

 To help people teach,